-Most students will be placed in 11-month placements (i.e., 4th week of September through mid-August) and will average 16 hours per week.
-The number of days at each site may vary across sites but typically students are at sites between 2 and 3 days/week.
+The majority of students will be at 11-month placements, whereas some will have 9- or 10-month placements.
+Practicum start date is the start of UW Autumn quarter, which occurs the 4th week of September. um sites are11-month placements (and will average 16 hours per week.
+The number of days at each site may vary across sites but typically, students are at sites between 2 and 3 days each week.
 Students are expected to spend a minimum of 40% and a maximum of 65% of their total practicum hours providing direct clinical services.
 Examples of direct services include individual therapy, group therapy, family therapy, parent coaching/parenting interventions and assessment and feedback.
 Some common examples of indirect hours include progress note documentation, chart review, and supervision.
 A few sites allow or ask students to be in 9- or 10-month placements.
 These placements require more hours per week than 11-month placements (please see table below).
 Students are required to track their hours and submit them for supervisor approval weekly through Time2Track.
-Students will be assigned aTime2Track account before their practicum starts (See Next Page).
+Students will be assigned aTime2Track account before their practicum starts.

-By the end of the practicum, it is expected that students will have accumulated a minimum of 240 direct service hours, although this number may vary across sites for various reasons.
-Below is a table that denotes typical number practicum hours.
+By the end of the practicum, it is expected that students will have accumulated approximately 240 direct service hours, although this number may vary across sites for various reasons.
+Below is a table that denotes a typical number of practicum hours.
 Students must remain at their practicum site for the agreed upon duration regardless of the number of direct or total hours accrued.

-Practicum Length Average Weekly Hours Number of direct service hours per week Target number of direct service hours by end of practicum Total number of hours (direct and indirect) typically completed by end of practicum
+Practicum Length Average Weekly Hours Number of direct service hours per week Approximate target number of direct service hours by end of practicum Approximate total number of hours (direct and indirect) typically completed by end of practicum

-11 months 16 7-9 240-360 600+
+11 months 16 6.5-10 240-360 600+

-10 months 18-20 8-10 240-360 600+
+10 months 18-20 7-13 240-360 600+

-9 months 21-23 9-11 240-360 600+
+9 months 21-22 8.5-14 240-360 600+